 Traveling to Japan on business can be a very exciting proposition.
 This is an incredibly fast-paced country with a very sophisticated business climate, However Japan also has much more to offer.
-The Editors of Asia Rising have been traveling to and working with Japan for many years and as a result we have a deep respect for the people and the culture.
+Our team has been traveling to and working with Japan for many years and as a result we have a deep respect for the people and the culture.
 If you’re going to be an effective business partner with a Japanese company then we believe you should take the time to experience the country and get to know the tradtions.

 When planning a trip to Japan it may be easy to fall into the usual trap of only planning to go to modern attractions, such as electronic shops and concerts.
 However, Japan is an ancient and diverse culture offering a wonderful trip back in time.
 Whether you’re staying only a week or a full month be sure to check out the following traditional things that make this a rich place to go.